timcdlucas/lucasMoorcroftManuscript/README.md

 This is a private repo with our manuscript.

+Tim's code is in [this repo](https://github.com/timcdlucas/REMpaper) Liz's code is in [this repo](https://github.com/ElizabethMoorcroft/Test2)

 Main .tex file is `tim liz paper draft.tex`.
 .bib file and .bst files are included. `mee.bst` should be fine to submit as is.